DataDog/docker-dd-agent/README.md

 ## Limitations

+The Agent won't be able to collect disk metrics from volumes that are not mounted to the Agent container.
+If you want to monitor additional partitions, make sure to share them to the container in your docker run command (e.g. `-v /data:/data:ro`)

 Docker isolates containers from the host.
 As a result, the Agent won't have access to all host metrics.

 Known missing/incorrect metrics: